© Unofficial Royalty 2024

 The description by 13th-century chronicler Matthew Paris that Katherine was “‘mute and useless

-though with a most beautiful face” has often been interpreted that she had some kind of intellectual disability or degenerative disease.
-However, it may indicate that Katherine merely had a stammer or some other speech impediment.
-Among historians, there is much disagreement on what disease or disability Katherine may have had, or if she had one at all.
-Contemporary evidence suggests that the reaction of Katherine’s parents to her illnesses follows a similar reaction to the illnesses of her siblings and that Katherine was treated no differently than her siblings, suggesting that there were no serious or long-term health concerns.
+though with a most beautiful face” has often been interpreted that she had an intellectual disability or degenerative disease.
+However, it may indicate that Katherine had a stammer or some other speech impediment.
+There is much disagreement on what disease or disability Katherine may have had, or if she had one at all.
+Contemporary evidence suggests that the reaction of Katherine’s parents to her illnesses followed a similar reaction to the illnesses of her siblings and that Katherine was treated no differently than her siblings, suggesting that there were no serious or long-term health concerns.
 Katherine did have some kind of illness during the spring of 1257, that resulted in her death on May 3, 1257, when she was three and a half years old.
 Her parents King Henry III and Queen Eleanor deeply mourned her death and were emotionally distraught.

 Unofficial Royalty: Katherine of England